cagarweyne/es2015/readme.md

 ```

 When you look at the console log of the carAge object you will see that it only contains one key which is `object Object` and a value of 5.
 Both keys have been converted to strings, and since they were objects, the string that they were converted to was `object object', and this means that only that key is being set in the carAge object.
+So in otherwords, the last value this set in the object will overwrite all previous values and so on.

+To overcome this limitation in using objects as keys, ES6 introduced Map as a new data structure.
+The Map object is similar to the JS objects that we are used to, it is a simple key => value data structure.
+If you want to access the value of a particular key, you just provide that key and in return you get the value.
+The main difference with Maps is that you can use ANY value as a key or a value andmore importantly, objects are not converted to strings.

 ###The Map data structure